 Taking more shallow drags will also help to reduce vape crackling, as this limits the amount of e-liquid hitting your coil.

-This also helps to prevent long-term damage to your vape from flooding, so having a limit of two or three seconds per-drag is good for everything in the long run.
+This will help to avoid long-term damage to your vape from flooding, so having a limit of two or three seconds per-drag is good for everything in the long run.

 It’s also worth taking care when priming your vape, making sure never to use too much e-liquid.
 As well as potentially causing damage by flooding the coil, an excess of liquid will make the first few vape crackles very loud.